Top 5 Playwrights

 By Alex Kingston

-The West End is home to some of the best plays from around the world.
+The West End is home to some of the best plays worldwide.
 Whether this includes exciting new ideas or revivals of old classics, there is truly no limit to the superlative quality of a West End play.
-The people responsible for such masterpieces are the hard-working playwrights, who bless us with insightful perspectives, intriguing stories and fascinating characters.
+The people responsible for such masterpieces are the hard-working playwrights who bless us with insightful perspectives, intriguing stories and fascinating characters.
 Choosing the best playwrights of all time is a challenging task, but without further ado, here are the selected top 5:

 5 – Oscar Wilde